-Details of a typical investor in the Company and historical performance data is set out in Appendix V.
+Details of a typical investor in the Company/each Fund and historical performance data is set out in Appendix I.

 2.1.2.
 Head Office

 The head office of the Company is at Level 13 Broadgate Tower, 20 Primrose Street, London, EC2A 2EW and its principal place of business is at Orton, Moray, IV32 7QE.